Committee Members

 I’m not just a latecomer to Triathlons but to sport in general.
 As a musician in the Armed Forces for 30 years we were subject to a fitness test once a year and I hated it!
 ‘The Journey’ started with running in September 2015 when my wife Helen saw a beginners’ running course advertised at Wimpole Hall.
 Not wishing to be outdone I said I would go along and support her.
 When she dropped out through injury six weeks later I had sort of got the bug by then and carried on running, soon getting myself up to 5k, 10k and half marathons and training up to be a Leader in Running Fitness along the way.
 Helen’s other goal had always been to learn to swim properly.
 We could sort of swim a bit but only enough not to drown!
 So, in October 2016 it was off to the pool where we met our coach Alice, currently club Chair, whose skill and patience got us both swimming like we never dreamed we could.
 One day Alice suggested that as I was running and now swimming I might like to try a triathlon.
 Funnily enough she knew of someone who had a decent second-hand bike for sale.
 Laughs and jokes later, after I returned home I gave it some thought.
 What a challenge that would be!
 So, in June 2017 I collected the bike and in September 2017 took part in my first sprint tri.

-So here I am having completed a few more sprint tris and about to take part in my first open water triathlon.
+So here I am having completed quite a lot of sprint tris and worked my way up to completing am Olympic Distance Tri.
 I never thought I would be doing this at my time of life, it is so exhilarating, and the club support is outstanding.
 Triathlon really can be a sport for us all and OK, I may never be on a podium but I’ve never felt so good trying!

 Caroline Baker – Web and Social Media